bruvellu/cephalic-furrow/3-text/furrow.md

 **g**, Tortuosity of the epithelial traces in non-cauterized (*btd* n=2, *eve* n=3) and cauterized (*btd* n=3, *eve* n=4) embryos from **d**.
 For each embryo, the left and right side were measured.
 **h**, Maximum depth of the cephalic furrow in cauterized embryos.
 Control non-cauterized embryos include wildtype (n=2), and *btd* (n=1) and *eve* (n=3) heterozygotes which also form a cephalic furrow.
 The cauterized group includes wildtype (n=2) and *btd* (n=1).
 The cephalic furrow in cauterized embryos is 15% shallower (p=0.0221 in Welch Two Sample t-test).
 **i**, Recoil velocity of laser ablations around the cephalic furrow at stage 6.
 The average recoil increases with time for anterior cuts (early n=11, mid n=13, late n=12), and reaches a peak at mid stage 6 for posterior cuts (early n=7, mid n=14, late n=10).
 The average recoil velocity is smaller at greater distances (−40 and 40) than at shorter distances (−20 and 20) from the initiator cells.
 In late stage 6 the region with recoil reaches at least 40µm anterior and posterior of the invagination.
 **j**, Schematic drawings showing the summary of the ectopic folding in double mutants and germ band cauterization experiments.
+Tissue flows are represented by black arrows, mitotic domains (MD) by light gray patches, and the cephalic furrow (CF) area by a dark gray band.
+In cephalic furrow mutants the excess of epithelial tissue on the surface, combined with the formation of mitotic domains and the extension of the germ band (GB), leads to mechanical instabilities and the buckling of ectopic folds (EF) at the head--trunk boundary.
 ](figures/Fig4.jpg){#fig:experiments width=100%}

 ![Genetic patterning of the head--trunk boundary in Drosophila and Clogmia.